keolo/keolo-com/content/tutorials/how-to-build-an-ehr/introduction.md

 ---
 Welcome to this comprehensive 7-part series on How to Build an Electronic Health Record (EHR) system.
 This series is designed to guide you through the entire process of developing a robust, scalable, and secure EHR system, leveraging modern methodologies and best practices.

+The main audience for this series includes product managers, software engineers, UI/UX designers, QA engineers, DevOps engineers, and anyone else who is interested in a modern approach to building complex software systems.

+> Whether you are a seasoned professional or a newcomer to the field, this series will provide you with valuable insights and practical knowledge to help you succeed in complex domains.

 ## Key Concepts

 In this series, we will explore essential concepts that are crucial for building a successful EHR system:

 - **Electronic Health Records (EHR)**: Understanding the fundamentals and importance of EHR systems in healthcare.
-- Agile Methodologies: Applying agile practices to ensure iterative development and continuous improvement.
+- **Agile Methodologies**: Applying agile practices to ensure iterative development and continuous improvement.
 - **Event Storming**: Utilizing collaborative workshops to visualize and streamline complex business processes.
 - **Example Mapping**: Breaking down user stories into concrete examples for clarity and completeness.
 - **Domain-Driven Design (DDD)**: Focusing on the core business domain to drive the architecture and design.